 The following updates have been made to Medical Plan benefits as a result of the COVID-19 crisis.

-The Medical Plan will cover COVID-19 vaccinations approved by the U.S. Food and Drug Administration (FDA) at no cost to members, including when two doses are required.
+The Medical Plan will cover COVID-19 vaccinations approved by the U.S. Food and Drug Administration (FDA) at no cost to members, including when two doses are required and approved booster shots.
 If getting the vaccine at a pharmacy, present your prescription ID card; at the hospital or doctor’s office show your medical ID card.

 If you're enrolled in Medicare Supplement, Medicare pays 100 percent of the cost for FDA-approved vaccines.